PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: Background and Motivation

 \subsection{DRAM-based PIM}

-The conventional von Neumann architecture is a processor-centric design.
-Data need to be transferred across the memory hierarchy to the processor, which consumes about two orders of magnitude more energy than performing floating-point operation \cite{lee2021hardware}\cite{keckler2011gpus}.
-Given these limitations, memory-centric computing architectures have been widely studied to accelerate memory-bounded tasks \cite{mutlu2023memory}, such as genome sequence analysis \cite{mao2022genpip}\cite{ghiasi2022genstore}, graph processing\cite{xie2021spacea}\cite{song2018graphr} and machine learning\cite{gomez2023evaluating}.
-By moving processing units closer to data, PIM architectures enable data-centric, data-driven and data-aware designs.
-Amongst all PIM technologies, DRAM-based PIM architectures are promising candidates since DRAM is the mainstream memory in today's computing systems.

-The DRAM bank is a two-dimensional array of memory cells with a 1T1C structure, as shown in the inset of Figure \ref{fig3}(c).
+DRAM-based PIM architectures are promising candidates since DRAM is the mainstream memory in today's computing systems.
+The DRAM bank is a two-dimensional array of memory cells with a 1T1C structure, as shown in the inset of Figure \ref{fig4}(c).
 The cell represents the binary values of “1” or “0” by the presence or absence of charge.
 When reading data from a DRAM bank, the wordline will be activated and data stream from an entire row will be offloaded to the row-buffer.
-Accessing and consuming existing data in the row-buffer is significantly efficient than from the array to the processor.
-However, the DRAM fabrication process is highly constrained for logic integration.
-It only contains three metal layers that severely limit the complexity of the circuit, and the transistors are 3$\times$ slower than those in logic chips at the same node\cite{devaux2019true}\cite{gomez2022benchmarking}.
-Only until recent, advances in DRAM technology has made PIM design applicable.
-For example, Samsung proposed a function-in-memory DRAM (FIMDRAM) by adding programmable computing units between two banks of HBM\cite{kwon202125}.
-Generally, HBM has been used in existing PIM architecture designs \cite{zhou2022transpim} \cite{xie2021spacea}\cite{kim2021aquabolt}\cite{kang2022fpga}\cite{niu2022184qps} \cite{orenes2023dalorex}.
-However, the high-cost associated with HBM makes it more suitable for servers instead of edge applications.
-Recently, SK Hynix announced GDDR6-based Accelerator-in-Memory (AiM) by implementing logic at the bank level to accelerate MAC operations and activation functions \cite{lee20221ynm}.
+Employing computation units to directly access and consume data in the row-buffer is very efficient.
+However, the DRAM fabrication process is highly constrained.
+It only contains three metal layers that severely limit the complexity of the circuit, and the transistors are 3$\times$ slower than those in logic chips at the same node \cite{devaux2019true}\cite{gomez2022benchmarking}.
+Therefore, only limited logic and buffers can be integrated on DRAM-based PIM.